mizutanilab/RecView/README.md

 </ul>

 ## Release notes
 The binary folder contains several executables.
 Please use 'RecView.exe' appropriate for your PC platform.
 If your PC has NVIDIA Tesla, GeForce or Quadro GPU processors, you can use the CUDA version.
 The dynamic link libraries (64 bit: 'cudart64_55.dll' and 'cufft64_55.dll'; 32 bit: 'cudart32_55.dll' and 'cufft32_55.dll') should be placed in the folder where the RecView CUDA executable is extracted.
 These library files are also available from the <a href="http://www.nvidia.com/object/cuda_home.html">official NVIDIA site</a> as part of the CUDA toolkit.
 ATI stream processors Radeon, FireStream, and FirePro are also supported.
-To use ATI processors, you should install the OpenCL library 'OpenCL.dll' provided as part of the [ATI Catalyst driver suite](http://www.amd.com/en-gb/innovations/software-technologies/catalyst).
+To run the executable with ATI processors, you should install the [ATI Catalyst driver suite](http://www.amd.com/en-gb/innovations/software-technologies/catalyst) to use the OpenCL library 'OpenCL.dll'.
 The executables were generated using Visual Studio 2008 C++ compiler, CUDA toolkit 5.5, and ATI Stream SDK 2.1.

 A test dataset in TIFF format is also provided in the binary folder.